Blood Glucose: About This Test

 Fasting blood sugar (FBS)

-If you have diabetes, check with your doctor to find out how long you need to fast.
-You may be asked to wait until you have had your blood tested before taking your morning dose of insulin or diabetes medicine.
+If you have diabetes, you may be asked to wait until you have had your blood tested before you take your morning dose of insulin or diabetes medicine.

 Random blood sugar (RBS)

 No special preparation is needed before having a random blood sugar test.

 A health professional uses a needle to take a blood sample, usually from an arm.